14/06/2021 • 9 min read

-The brain requires a higher amount of the body’s energy compared to other muscles, so you can sometimes feel exhausted once the school year is over and maybe you’ll plan to stay in bed for a few days.
+The brain requires a higher amount of the body’s energy compared to other muscles, so it’s common to feel exhausted once the school term is over.
+Maybe you’ll plan to stay in bed for a few days!
 Unfortunately, oversleeping doesn’t reverse the ‘metabolic dysregulation’ brought on by lack of sleep.
-Follow your rhythm and have short naps if needed, but be careful not to overindulge.
-It is sometimes better to rest or meditate for 10 to 20 minutes and try to keep the same bedtime routine, rather than disrupting it with long naps in the day.
-This way you should be able to eliminate your sleep debt within nine days.
+Follow your rhythm and take short naps if needed, but be careful not to overindulge.
+It is sometimes better to rest or meditate for 10 to 20 minutes and try to keep the same bedtime routine, rather than disrupting it with long naps during the day.
+That way, you should be able to eliminate your sleep debt within nine days.
 For more information, see this article from the Sleep Foundation.

-One of the main difficulties of the past year was the constant intrusion of family and work obligations in our personal space.
+One of the biggest difficulties during term-time is balancing family and work obligations.
 You are long overdue some time for yourself, without worrying about others.
-Whether it’s a massage, taking a bath, or treating yourself to an experience to share with your loved one(s); make sure you leave some time to fully indulge in something meaningful for you without being disturbed…
+Whether it’s a massage, taking a bath, or treating yourself to an experience to share with your loved ones… make sure you take the time to fully indulge in something meaningful for you without being disturbed.

 8. Rediscover cultural or artistic experiences